 Keep The Filter Running

 Run the filter 24/7 and clean or backwash your filter every 10 - 12 hours until the water clears.

 Not all cloudy pool water and algae in swimming pools are the same.
-If you have green swampy water, that's a sign of algae, while a clear emerald green water can be high metal content.
+Green swampy water is a sign of algae.
+Clear emerald green water can be high metal content.
 You will approach them differently.
 Learn about your swimming pool water chemistry and basic swimming pool care instructions to kill swimming pool algae.